webrecorder/mapbox-driver/README.md

 # mapbox-driver
-Browsertrix Crawler driver for Mapbox maps
+Browsertrix Crawler driver for Mapbox

+Work-in-progress R&D to develop a driver for https://projects.propublica.org/miseducation/